Fiji Water Fun

 Friends in Utah

-We had great visits with long lost friends and family going through Utah.
+We had great visits with long-lost friends and family going through Utah.
 We visited only a fraction of those we wanted to see, but it was a packed zip through the state.
 We were able to visit many old friends from Georgia as well as mission friends and cousins!
-A stop in with Thomas McConkie for some mindfulness practice, visit with Sasha and fam, Lunch with Zanne and Mica, playing at the park with Matt & Madeline and Elle, a hike with Stix and kids, visit with Nate and Amy little and fam, the Johansens, another hike but with the Lowry clan followed by gelato, visiting Stix at his fire station, and some Mullins cousins for lunch!
+A stop in with Thomas McConkie for some mindfulness practice, a visit with Sasha and fam, Lunch with Zanne and Mica, playing at the park with Matt & Madeline, and Elle, a hike with Stix and the kids, visit with Nate and Amy little and fam, the Johansens, another hike but with the Lowry clan followed by gelato, visiting Stix at his fire station, and some Mullins cousins for lunch!
 We got photos of some of the gatherings, but not all.

 Special thanks to Aunt Zanne for acting as our mailbox and letting us mail everything (including our passports) to her house since we no longer have one and didn’t want to mess with forwarding things from our mailbox!